-Safety is one of the most important features of any belay device, which is why this particular belay device has been structured to focus on providing an incredibly high break performance.
+Safety is one of the most important features of any belay device, which is why this particular belay device has been structured to focus on providing an incredibly high brake performance.

 The actual brand that created this belay device was started by a mountaineer, and that is still reflected in their products today.
-The EDELRID Jul2 Belay Device is suitable for use with 7.8 – 10.5mm ropes, and 10mm ropes would be advisable for beginners.
+The EDELRID MegaJul Belay Device is suitable for use with 7.8 – 10.5 mm ropes and 10 mm ropes would be advisable for beginners.

 The lightweight construction of this device enables it to be versatile, and suitable for both belay and abseil uses.
 It features a conveniently small eyelet that can be used as a releasing unit with a carabiner when bringing up your climbing partner.